sonic-pi-net/sonic-pi/etc/doc/tutorial/02-Synths.md

 Don't be fooled by the immediate simplicity of Sonic Pi's interface.
 You can get very deep into very sophisticated sound manipulation if that's your thing.
-Hold on to your hats..
+Hold on to your hats...